 All the above-mentioned studies mainly investigated the effects played by an orthogonal stimulation on one channel to another perceptual channel, thus not providing information relevant to the dimension where the illusory effect is observed [25], [11].
-By contrast, our research makes use of more ecological convergent visuo-tactile stimulation, providing redundant information across different perceptual domains on the independent variable, either space or time, that actually determine the illusory effect on the other dependent variable, either time or space.
+By contrast, our research makes use of more ecological convergent visuo-tactile stimulation, providing redundant information across different perceptual domains on the independent variable, either space or time, that actually determine the illusory effect on the other dependent variable, either stimulation, either space or time, that actually determine the space.
 This addresses the Tau and Kappa effects when both the stimuli occur at the same body site (e.g., the forearm or the hand).
 The convergent stimulation is expected to produce effects of cross-modal integration, which were never addressed by previous studies on Tau and Kappa effects.